nikitavoloboev/data/open-source/github/github-actions.md

 - [Creating GitHub Actions in Python (2019)](https://www.jacobtomlinson.co.uk/posts/2019/creating-github-actions-in-python/)
 - [Exploring Actions (2019)](https://brandur.org/nanoglyphs/005-actions)
 - [GitHub Actions Runner](https://github.com/actions/runner) - Runner is the application that runs a job from a GitHub Actions workflow.
 The runner can run on the hosted machine pools or run on self-hosted environments.
+- [Awesome Actions](https://github.com/sdras/awesome-actions#readme) - Curated list of awesome actions to use on GitHub.